Gino Loria: Biography

 The amount of information given is really remarkable, and it is well up to date; the author, too, has not shrunk from the disagreeable duty of pointing out works ... which must be used with caution.

 Loria wrote a history of mathematics and was especially concerned with the history of mathematics in Italy and among the ancient Greeks.

-After the German seized control of Italy in World War II, Waldensians helped Loria (endangered as a Jew) hide in Torre Pellice.
+After the Germans seized control of Italy in World War II, Waldensians helped Loria (endangered as a Jew) hide in Torre Pellice.
 Loria was elected to the Accademia dei Lincei and the Turin Academy of Sciences.
 An asteroid (27056 Ginoloria) is named after him.